Minnesota Lynx vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Lynx Home/Away Splits

-- In 2023, the Lynx's offense has been slightly better at home, where they average 79.8 points per game, compared to on the road, where they score 79.5 per game.
-On the defensive side of the ball, they have been worse at home, where they allow 86.1 points per game, versus on the road, where they let their opponents to average 83.5 per game.
+- So far in 2023, the Lynx's offense has been slightly better at home, where they score 79.8 points per game, compared to road games, where they put up 79.4 per game.
+On the defensive side of the ball, they have been worse at home, where they surrender 86.1 points per game, versus on the road, where they allow their opponents to average 82.6 per game.

-- When playing at home, Minnesota averages exactly the same amount of rebounds as on the road (34.1), while it allows its opponents to grab 1.2 fewer boards in home games than in road games (34.1 at home, 35.3 on the road).
-The Lynx average 19.6 assists per home game, 1.1 more than their average on the road in 2023 (18.5).
+- When playing at home, Minnesota averages 34.1 rebounds per game and allows its opponents to grab 34.1, while on the road it averages 34.2 per game and allows 35.2.
+The Lynx average 1.2 more assists at home compared to on the road in 2023 (19.6 at home, 18.4 on the road).

-- During 2023, Minnesota has committed fewer turnovers at home than on the road (13.3 per game at home versus 13.5 on the road), but has forced more turnovers at home than on the road (12.7 at home versus 12.2 on the road).
+- In 2023, Minnesota has committed fewer turnovers at home than on the road (13.3 per game at home versus 13.4 on the road), but has forced more turnovers at home than on the road (12.7 at home versus 12.4 on the road).

-- This year, Minnesota is averaging 8.8 three-pointers conceded per game at home and 9.4 on the road (while conceding 35.4% shooting from deep in home games compared to 34.6% on the road).
+- Minnesota concedes 0.5 fewer three-pointers when playing at home (8.8 per game) than on the road (9.3).
+But it allows a higher three-point shooting percentage at home (35.4% in home games compared to 34.3% on the road).

 Lynx Moneyline and ATS Records

-- The Lynx are 4-4 (winning 50% of their games) when playing as a moneyline favorite of -135 or shorter.
+- The Lynx have played as a moneyline favorite of -185 or shorter in only two games this season, which they split 1-1.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.